bootstrapworld/curriculum/lessons/Projects/project-research-paper/langs/en-us/pages/research-paper.md

 <span style="color:blue">
 EXAMPLE:
 We needed to create grouped samples for just the dogs, just the rabbits, and just the cats, as well as the young animals and the old ones.
-Since the median age is 3, we decided that number would be the cutoff point between young and old animals.
+Since most animals reach maturity after one year, we decided that any animal under the age of 1 is "young".

 We defined the following functions: is-dog, is-cat, is-rabbit, is-old, and is-young